-According to the State of Homelessness Report, on any given night in the Fargo Moorhead Metro area, there are an estimated 468 individuals staying in shelters and 52 unsheltered individuals that are staying in a place that is not a regular or permanent place to stay, such as outdoors, in a car or vacant building, or in a place of business.
+According to the State of Homelessness Report, on any given night in the Fargo Moorhead Metro area, there are an estimated 961 individuals staying in shelters and 91 unsheltered individuals that are staying in a place that is not a regular or permanent place to stay, such as outdoors, in a car or vacant building, or in a place of business.

 Estimating those that are doubled up is difficult as those individuals are often the most unseen.
-According to the State of Homelessness Report, as of May 2019, 581 students were identified as homeless in the metro school districts.
+According to the State of Homelessness Report, 373 students were identified as homeless in the metro school districts.
 At this same point, there were 37 school-aged children staying at the two emergency shelters that serve families.
-The remaining 544 students identified as homeless were most likely doubled up with family or friends.
-The majority of those experiencing homelessness are age 25-54, 62% identify as male, and only half of individuals that received homeless services identified their race as white, showing a disparity, which exists among the homeless population, compared to the general population in the FM Metro.
+The remaining students identified as homeless were most likely doubled up with family or friends.

-According to the State of Homelessness Report, in 2018, 29% of individuals utilizing homeless services were considered chronically homeless.
+According to the State of Homelessness Report, in 2022, 30% of individuals utilizing homeless services were considered chronically homeless.
 Similar to the overall homeless population, a majority of chronically homeless individuals are working age adults.
 68% of those considered chronically homeless were between the ages of 18 and 54.
 Aging adults are classified as chronically homeless at a higher rate compared to the general homeless population, with 21% of the chronically homeless population age 55 or older.